swolekat/xdboard/README.md

 Used https://github.com/electron-react-boilerplate/electron-react-boilerplate as a starting point.

-All command processing should be done on the electron side NOT the
+All command processing should be done on the electron side NOT the client side

 ## General Notes
 * Because it's in electron, I don't think we need a bridge.